US$ 1950pp

 Acclimatization during Lobuche Peak Climbing

-When acclimatizing at Dingboche, you can enjoy the views of Lhotse, Ama Dablam, Cho Oyu, Island Peak, and Makalu.
-Dingboche also hosts one of the world’s highest internet cafes.
+The second acclimatization stop is Dingboche, a picturesque village offering stunning views of Lhotse, Ama Dablam, Cho Oyu, Island Peak, and Makalu.
+Dingboche is also home to one of the world’s highest internet cafes.
+Enjoy the breathtaking scenery while giving your body the time it needs to adjust to the altitude.

 Trip Grade Medical and Health

 Lobuche East Peak Climbing is a challenging yet rewarding trek/climb.
-You will trek for 5 to 7 hours a day, depending on the destination, while taking regular breaks to soak in the views.
-Like other treks or mountain climbs, the fitter you are, the more you will enjoy the activities.
-Previous trek/climbing experience will be helpful but not necessary.
-However, if you suffer from heart, lung, or blood diseases, we suggest you consult your doctor before booking.
+You will be trekking for 5 to 7 hours each day, depending on the destination, with regular breaks to enjoy the views.
+As with any trek or mountain climb, your level of fitness will directly affect how much you enjoy the experience.
+While prior trek or climbing experience is helpful, it is not required.
+However, if you have heart, lung, or blood conditions, we recommend consulting your doctor before booking.

-All the lodges on the way to Lobuche Peak Climbing have electricity, and you can recharge your camera/cell phone at these lodges.
-However, you might need to pay for this service.
+All lodges on the way to Lobuche Peak have electricity, allowing you to charge your devices like cameras and cell phones.
+Please note that you may need to pay a small fee for this service.

-You can buy packed mineral water from local lodges and en-route shops, but we recommend you carry a water bottle and fill it with boiled water, which you can buy from tea houses/lodges.
-If you want we can provide water purification pills to make water drinkable.
-We strongly advise you not to drink water from local rivers, taps, or wells, as the water might not be drinkable.
+You can purchase bottled mineral water from local lodges and en-route shops, but we recommend carrying a refillable water bottle.
+You can fill it with boiled water from tea houses or lodges.
+We can also provide water purification pills if you’d like.
+We strongly advise against drinking water directly from local rivers, taps, or wells, as it may not be safe.

 You can pay a small fee to use the Wi-Fi available at the lodges/teahouses.